Academic Catalog

 PHIL 20900 Plato and Aristotle (LA)

 Study of selected texts and ideas of the founders of classical Western philosophy.
 Texts include selected dialogues of Plato and selections from Aristotle's writings, including the Metaphysics and Nichomachean Ethics.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (O,S)

 Attributes: CSA